 Pay attention to your body language

-Don’t let your body language become overbearing or too forceful, whatever you’re trying, or you’re likely to scare your partner off the idea.
+Don’t let your body language become overbearing or too forceful w

-It’s true that not every new thing requires a long discussion, but letting us know what’s going on gives us the chance to either say no or participate more eagerly.
+It’s true that not every new sexual activity requires a long discussion.
+But letting her know what’s going on gives her the chance to either say no or participate more eagerly.

 A simple statement is fine, such as “Close your eyes…relax…I’m going to tie your hands to the bed and give you the most intense pleasure you’ve ever had.”
 Or “I’d really like you to suck me, please.”

-You don’t need to be a magician to pull these things off, just use language.
+You don’t need to be a magician to pull these things off – just use language and a sexy, but gentle, tone of voice.

-And if it’s all a bit too intense, try adding some lightheartedness or comedy.
-For example, “are you ready for the magic tongue, baby?” (your tongue, that is…)
+And if it’s all a bit too intense, try adding some lightheartedness or comedy: “are you ready for the magic tongue, baby?”

-Give things time and experiment a little, but don’t expect that things will necessarily change in one second.
+Give it time and experiment a little, but don’t expect that your sex life/routine will necessarily change in a day.

-If this less formal process really doesn’t work for you, or you want to try something that’s very different from the normal, then take that conversation outside of the boudoir.
+If this less formal process really doesn’t work for you, or you want to try something that’s very different from the normal, it’s perhaps best to take that conversation outside of the boudoir.

 How do you go about having this conversation?
-It might not be as tough as you think.
 Here are some ideas for handling it:

 The best place for this kind of discussion is in the living room where you’re comfortable.
 Not in public, and probably not over dinner either!